 Personal Engagement, Professional Enrichment

 Leadership Johnson County is an adult community leadership training program at Franklin College.
-Over the past 26 years, we have developed citizens’ leadership skills and community awareness through our Signature and Select Programs.
+During the past three decades, we have developed citizens’ leadership skills and community awareness through our Signature and Select Programs.
 This guide outlines many educational workshops and seminars that will help you and your organization thrive in a competitive business environment.
 Whether you are looking for the deep dive provided in the nine-month Signature Program, or ½ day to full-day workshops designed for better teams, communication or management training, LJC has training for you!

 To be successful in our company, a person must embrace such things as ever-expanding their comfort zone, being self-aware, learning from others and learning how to use their network.
 These are just some of the critical leadership attributes that are developed and reinforced through LJC.

 Endress+Hauser, Class of 2011

 Johnson County becomes a community of citizens who value diversity, create a vibrant democracy, have a passion for community involvement, have a strong sense of history, county identity, and regional influence and work to improve physical, social and cultural well-being of all county residents.

 Leadership Johnson County will cultivate and develop informed and involved citizens working to make our community better.

 The LJC program began in 1994 when a group of community representatives saw a need to develop leaders who could nurture visions and build consensus for our county’s future.
 Johnson County, just south of Indianapolis, was then (and continues to be) one of Indiana’s fastest-growing and changing communities.